Zero-Tang/NoirVisor/README.md

 NoirVisor also use EDK II Libraries.
 However, they should be pre-compiled.
 Visit [EDK-II-Library](https://github.com/Zero-Tang/EDK-II-Library) on GitHub in order to build them.

 ## Disassembler
 Project NoirVisor chooses Zydis as NoirVisor's disassembler engine.
 You should pre-compile Zydis as a static library.
-Visit the [documents for disassembler](src/disasm/readme.md) for further details.
+Visit the [documents for disassembler](src/disasm/readme.md) for further details. <br>
+In that Zydis is included as a submodule, you must clone this repository recursively.

 # Test